bpucker/ToolOverview/README.md

 # Plant Genomics Tool Overview

-A large number of tools is available for various tasks in plant genomics.
+Many tools are available for various tasks in plant genomics.
+Finding the right tool for a certain purpose can be a challenge.
 This repository provides an overview about available (and recommended) tools in plant genomics.
 This is based on the experiences of the [Plant Biotechnology and Biotechnology](https://www.tu-braunschweig.de/en/ifp/pbb) research group at TU Braunschweig.
 If you are new to plant genomics, our ['Data Literacy in Plant Genomics'](https://doi.org/10.1515/jib-2023-0033) course might be of interest to you.